ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_with_release_branches.rst

 19. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page (it will appear in a list of tarballs available to download).

+20. Add a GitHub release for the new tag.
+Title should be the version and content ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.

-20. Put a note about the release in the `Bullhorn Newsletter issue <https://github.com/ansible/community/issues/546>`_ to have it published later.
+21. Put a note about the release in the `Bullhorn Newsletter issue <https://github.com/ansible/community/issues/546>`_ to have it published later.

-21. Announce that the release has been made in the pinned release issue / community pinboard of the collection mentioned in step 3 and in the ``#ansible-community`` IRC channel.
-Additionally, you can announce it using GitHub's Releases system.
+22. Announce that the release has been made in the pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel.

-22. In the stable-X branch, update the version in galaxy.yml to the next **expected** version, for example, ``X.1.0``.
+23. In the stable-X branch, update the version in galaxy.yml to the next **expected** version, for example, ``X.1.0``.
 Add, commit and push to the **upstream** repository.

 Releasing minor versions